plume-lib/merging/README.md

 * `-PtestNative` builds the native executable and makes the tests in `src/test/resources/Makefile` run that executable rather than the fat jar.
 It is not the default, because building the native executable takes minutes and requires GraalVM.
-Without it, those tests always run the fat jar, even if a native executable happens to be present from an earlier build.
+Without it, a Gradle-run `src/test/resources/Makefile` test always runs the fat jar, even if a native executable happens to be present from an earlier build.
+Running that Makefile directly, rather than through Gradle, still prefers a native executable if one is present.

 * `-PformatGradleFiles` enables Spotless reformatting of the `*.gradle` files, which `./gradlew spotlessApply` then performs.
 It is not the